-My name is Darius Bashar and I am a portrait photographer and writer, in pursuit of all things real, raw and intimate.
+My name is Darius Bashar and I am a portrait photographer, podcaster and writer,

 IT ALL STARTED WHEN...

 My friend Lana asked me a very silly question.

 "if you could send one message via a single tweet, all the way back in time, to your 14-year old self, what would you say?"

 After a few minutes of really thinking about her question I replied with:

 "Art Matters.
 Trust your heart.
 Go to film school."

 Lana's immediate reply was "You know it's not too late."
 I laughed and quickly told her how impossible that would be.
 I was 28 at the time and there were just too many bills and responsibilities to entertain such a ridiculous idea.
 Impossible, no possible way.
 That was a fun thought experiment, but time to get back to reality.

 Fast forward 6 weeks and somehow I had been accepted into one of the best film schools in the country, with a $20K scholarship and I was getting ready to move my entire life to Vancouver.
 This part still sounds unbelievable to me, but guess what, it really happened.